abdrahmansoltan/Learning-Notes/HTML-CSS/04-CSS.md

     }
     ```

-    - If you only specify one value, the second value will default to **center**.
+    - > Note: If you only specify one value, the second value will default to **center**.

 - **background-attachment**